 2. Apply to the College of Nursing

-Applications are accepted December 15 through February 1.
+Applications are accepted January 1st through February 1st (Fall Admission).

-While we receive many qualified applications, all candidates are required to have a minimum overall GPA of 3.4 and a grade of B- or better in all prerequisite courses with a minimum 3.0 nursing and science prerequisite GPA to be eligible to apply.
+While we receive many qualified applications, all candidates are required to have a minimum overall GPA of 3.4 and science GPA of 3.0.
+In addition, all prerequisite courses need a grade of B- or better (See BSN Program Prerequisite sheet referenced below for further changes.)

 3. Personal Essay Statement

 Upload a typed essay using 12-point font, New Times Roman, and no more than 500-words to the electronic BSN application answering the following questions:

 1) With diverse career opportunities in healthcare, what draws you to the nursing profession?

 2) When reading the College of Nursing Mission Statement, what resonates with you in regards to meeting your career goals?